CSCfi/csc-user-guide/docs/accounts/index.md

 *   **Billing Units** (BUs) are used to allocate resources to users' projects.
 You can apply for Billing Units in [MyCSC](https://my.csc.fi) portal and CSC grants BUs to projects.
 [Usage consumes billing units](billing.md) but **no actual payment** is required.
 However, the amount of billing units must always remain positive.

+*   **LUMI projects** used to manage access to LUMI and the resources provided by it.
+LUMI projects are restricted to LUMI environment only (LUMI-C, LUMI-G etc.).
+Finnish LUMI projects are fixed in time and resources, and the total resources must be defined already in the project application.

+*   **MyCSC.csc.fi portal** MyCSC is the self-service CSC customer portal for research and education customers and end-users.
+MyCSC is also available for any other CSC customer or end-user, if they have CSC user accounts according to the CSCID policies.
+MyCSC portal offers users the functionality for registering CSC user accounts, creating computing or data projects, adding members to projects, and applying resources for projects.
+Users can also manage their projects and project lifecycles through MyCSC, and they can see the resources consumption and amount of stored data there.

+*   **FMI user accounts** The Puhti supercomputer has a separate partition for the Finnish Meteorological Institute.
+FMI users are also allowed to use the general partition of Puhti for normal projects.
+[See the specific instructions for FMI users](fmi.md).

 CSC's services are free of charge for academic research, teaching or training for members of Finnish higher education institutions and state research institutes.